 Otherwise, they are recycled through the Five Colleges recycling program, whose administrators carefully research recycling companies to be sure they dispose of hazardous materials responsibly.

-*Note: If your department is approached by anyone asking to purchase obsolete equipment, please direct the caller to Donna Schnopp at x2644.
+*Note: If your department is approached by anyone asking to purchase obsolete equipment, please direct the caller to Barbara Pliska at x2631.

 ITS buys technology designed with the planet in mind.
 Can you?
 Click here to learn more.

 ||All campus-standard Dell and Apple computers purchased by ITS and sold by the Smith College Computer Store meet the ePEAT* Gold standard, the RoHS** standard, and the Energy Star 6.0 standard.

 ||The Computer Store helps departments configure and purchase energy-saving computer servers.

 In addition, ITS has adopted computer "virtualization," a software architecture that allows multiple virtual servers to run on a single physical server.
 This means that fewer actual servers are required to run Smith's networks and applications, reducing equipment costs as well as the amount of electricity required to power our servers and cool their environment.